Draft Final Project: Baby-Safe Biosecurity

 · Page 30 (Section 6.5 Medical Assessment)

-· Apply baby-safe biosecurity principles during simulated intake and care scenarios.
+Learning Objective #4: Apply baby-safe biosecurity principles during simulated intake and care scenarios.

-Why I selected this topic:
+Why I selected this topic

 Neonatal kittens are immune naïve and at high risk of contracting infectious diseases, especially in high-volume environments where they are easily exposed to pathogens.
 Because young kittens are community-dependent and typically rely on foster care for survival, they do not tend to spend prolonged periods in a shelter facility—but the time they do spend there can make or break their health status once placed in foster.